 Likewise, tradition is the justification for the brutal Faroe Islands’ pilot whale drive where entire pods, including mothers and calves, are driven ashore and butchered with hooks and knives.

-Known as the grindadráp, or “grind”, the whale hunt is a centuries old cultural tradition.
-Whale meat and blubber once provided an important food source for the Faroese people, and whale oil was used for cooking and export.
+Known as the grindadráp, or “grind”, the whale hunt is a centuries-old cultural tradition.
+Whale meat and blubber once provided an important food source for the Faroese people, and whale oil was used for cooking and exporting.